nhpkhanh-lk/cubevn.github.io/web-api-doc.md

 1. Authenticated, but response becomes 401

-   In environment of the part of rental server or SAPI CGI/FastCGI, sometimes you can get authentication info (Authorization header) and get errror 401 Unauthorized
+   In environment of the part of rental server or SAPI CGI/FastCGI, sometimes you can not get authentication info (Authorization header) and get errror 401 Unauthorized

    In this case, please add the following part into  <ec-cube-install-path>/html/.htaccess

     ```